skyfox69/NifUtils/ChunkMerge/ReadMe.txt

-Utility for creating correct model data NIF file (Skyrim version) from NIF file (Morrowind? version) and 2nd NIF (Skyrim version) used as template.
+Utility for adding collision data to NIF file (Skyrim version) from NIF file (Morrowind? version / NiTriShape data) or OBJ file using 2nd NIF file (Skyrim version) as template.

 --------------------------------------------------------------------------------------------
 SOFTWARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.